StephenDoyle10/lyrics/README.md

 For this we have to:

-1. Add an input type in the schema called GreetingUpdateInputs

-2. Add a greetingUpdate to the mutation list in the schema
+1. Add a greetingUpdate to the mutation list in the schema

-3. create a function in api/server.js called greetingUpdate
+2. create a function in api/server.js called greetingUpdate

-4. in the same file, add this function to the resolvers variable
+3. in the same file, add this function to the resolvers variable

-At this point, you can test if this is working in localhost:5000/playground.
+At this point, you can test if this is working in localhost:5000/playground:  mutation greetingUpdate($id:Int!,$changes: GreetingInputs!){
+  greetingUpdate(id: $id, changes:$changes){
+    id name message
+  }
+}

+And in query variable box in playground: {"id":2, "changes": { "name": "eddie", "message": "hello"}}

+If you click submit after typing this, you should see Entry with id: 2 has been updated.